Francesco149/jsonpath/README.md

 You can specify more than one path by repeating the `path` flag.
 If you do not use the `-file` or `-json` flags, then you can pipe JSON to StdIn.

+If `showKeys` is enabled, keys/indexes & values are tab-separated.

 ### Go Package
 go get github.com/NodePrime/jsonpath